 Have you ever tried to make a big change in your life (maybe repeatedly), only to find that for some reason, it just won’t take?
-It might be a problem with the method … but more than likely, it’s because you’re struggling with shame.
+It might be a problem with the method.
+It might be that your goal needs revisiting.
+But often, it’s because you’re struggling with shame.

 Sound crazy?
 Consider…